Skip to product information

 Even though the market was in the distance, I could smell all the fruit and food that was being sold.
 I could practically taste all the cooking that was happening in the city, and hear all kinds of animals making noise from the market.

-I also recall on that day, that everyone was doing their best to avoid me.
+I also recall on that day that everyone was doing their best to avoid me.
 Even though I was blind, I’m not stupid.
 I can tell when people deliberately walk on the other side of the road just to avoid me.
-But you know what was worst than being avoided, was they would talk about me behind my back saying;
+But you know what was worse than being avoided?
+They would talk about me behind my back saying,

-“Please I know you are there.
+“Please, I know you are there.
 I can hear you.
 Can you not spare something?
-A piece of bread, and drink of water, a penny?”
+A piece of bread, a drink of water, a penny?”

 I would have taken anything, but I did not exist to them that day.
 They were as blind to me as I was to them.
 They did not give me anything.